Home Inspection

 Waterfront properties face shoreline erosion, prevailing winds and spring floods.
 The Saint-Maurice River also creates flood zones.
 We systematically assess these risks during every inspection.

-Are you a certified InterNACHI home inspector in Trois-Rivieres?+
+Are you a licensed and accredited home inspector serving Trois-Rivieres?+

 Yes.
-We are InterNACHI-certified (International Association of Certified Home Inspectors), IBC Network members, and professionally insured.
-As a home inspector, house inspector, property inspector and residential building inspector in Trois-Rivieres, we meet the most demanding North American standards of practice.
+We hold InterNACHI certification, IBC Network membership, and professional liability insurance.
+For Trois-Rivieres, this expertise is particularly important due to frequent deteriorated ornamental masonry and local soil conditions (sensitive clay terraces).
+As a certified home inspector, house inspector, property inspector or residential building inspector in Trois-Rivieres, we meet the most demanding North American standards of practice.

-Do you offer pre-purchase / pre-buy home inspections in Trois-Rivieres?+
+Do you offer pre-purchase and buyer inspection services in Trois-Rivieres?+

 Yes.
-The pre-purchase inspection (also called pre-buy inspection, buyer inspection or inspection before buying) in Trois-Rivieres is our most requested service.
+The pre-purchase inspection in Trois-Rivieres (also called pre-buy inspection, buyer inspection or inspection before buying) is our most requested service.
+For historic centre (post-1908) typical of Trois-Rivieres, the pre-purchase inspection systematically documents signs of deteriorated ornamental masonry and other recurring findings that influence purchase decisions or negotiation.
 We accommodate tight purchase offer timelines — the inspection clause typically provides 7-10 days to complete the inspection and receive the report.
 Our complete report is delivered within 24h*.

-Yes.
-Our condo inspection in Trois-Rivieres covers condominiums, divided and undivided co-ownerships, apartment co-ownerships, townhouse co-ownerships and plex conversions.
-We inspect the interior of the unit as well as visible common areas, and recommend a review of the contingency fund study.
+Yes, although Trois-Rivieres's condo stock is smaller than in dense urban areas.
+We inspect condominiums, divided and undivided co-ownerships, apartment co-ownerships, townhouse co-ownerships and plex conversions present in the area.
+The inspection covers the unit and visible common areas, with review of the contingency fund study and maintenance log (Quebec Law 16).

-Do you inspect duplexes, triplexes, rental and multi-family properties in Trois-Rivieres?+
+Do you inspect duplexes, triplexes and rental properties in Trois-Rivieres?+

-Yes.
-Our plex and multi-unit inspection in Trois-Rivieres covers duplexes, triplexes, fourplexes, rental properties, multi-family buildings and income properties.
-Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted inspection approach.
+Yes, although Trois-Rivieres's plex and multi-unit stock is smaller than in dense urban boroughs.
+Our inspection covers duplexes, triplexes, fourplexes, rental properties and income properties present in the area.
+Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted approach.
 Custom quote within 24h.

 Neighboring Cities